boxkite-ml/boxkite/docs/using.md

 ## 1. When you train the model

-Tell boxkite your training time data (features) and predictions on the training set.
+Just `import boxkite` and then add a call to the `ModelMonitoringService.export_text` method.
+This tells boxkite to export a text file containing the histogram of your model’s statistical distributions of features (the data the model was trained on) and inferences (results of running your model against the training data).

 ```python
 bunch = load_diabetes()